vidushi08-ai/demo_/README.md

 # demo_
-this is data analyst project.
+this is for data analyst project.